waynemamahit/sveltekit-hono/DEVELOPMENT.md

 This project includes comprehensive testing for both Hono API endpoints and Svelte components using Vitest and Testing Library.

+> 📘 **For comprehensive testing guide, patterns, and examples, see [TESTING.md](./TESTING.md)**
+>
+> The TESTING.md guide includes:
+>
+> - Complete testing strategies and conventions
+> - Unit, integration, and component testing examples
+> - Testing with Dependency Injection patterns
+> - Mocking strategies and best practices
+> - Coverage reports and CI/CD setup

 ### Running Tests

 ```bash